julianemora/bigdata_finalproject/Raw_Analysis_JM.md

   --i-data demux-paired-end.qza \
   --o-visualization demux-paired-end-summary.qzv

-#input is the paired end sequenced
+#input is the paired end sequences
 #output is the vizualization file
 ```